UvvUmi/UvvUmi/README.md

 # Hello, I'm Daniil 👋

 ## About Me
-I'm a developer who loves to conceptualize kick-ass project ideas and work on them.
+I'm a developer from Lithuania who loves to conceptualize kick-ass project ideas and work on them.

 - 🗻 Currently focused on getting better at C++, JavaScript and Laravel
 - ⚙️ Source Engine enthusiast